nsikakudo/ExploreCountry-hngi9/README.md

 ## Challenges
 *  Setting up the Dark and Light Theme using Material Theme.
-*  I was also face with the challenge of creating an interactive filter layout.
+*  I was also face with the challenge of creating an interactive filter layout, which i was able to resolve after some time.

 ## Application Demo
 Check out the demo app on Appetize.io